Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/timmyfaraday/PowerModelsSE.jl?svg=true)](https://ci.appveyor.com/project/timmyfaraday/PowerModelsSE-jl)
 [![Codecov](https://codecov.io/gh/timmyfaraday/PowerModelsSE.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/timmyfaraday/PowerModelsSE.jl)

-PowerModelsSE.jl is an extension package of PowerModelsDistribution.jl for three-phase static Distribution System State Estimation.
+PowerModelsSE.jl is an extension package of PowerModels(Distribution).jl for Static Power System State Estimation.
+Currently, the package focusses on Distribution System State Estimation.

-A Distribution System State Estimator determines the *most-likely* state of distribution system given a set of uncertainties, e.g., measurement errors, pseudo-measurements, etc. These uncertainties may pertain to any quantity of any network component, e.g., voltage magnitude (`vm`) of a `bus`, power demand (`pd`) of a `load`, etc.
+A State Estimator determines the *most-likely* state of power system given a set of uncertainties, e.g., measurement errors, pseudo-measurements, etc. These uncertainties may pertain to any quantity of any network component, e.g., voltage magnitude (`vm`) of a `bus`, power demand (`pd`) of a `load`, etc.

 This README file is just a quick introduction.
 If you are interested in using the package, you can find more information in the [documentation](https://timmyfaraday.github.io/PowerModelsSE.jl/dev/).

 ## Modeling Uncertainties